 2) Storing data securely with tools such as encryption, security testing, and monitoring.

-3) Annual validation that the proper controls are in place and functional, enforced by audits, and requested by customers and/or partners.
+3) Annual validation that the proper controls are in place and functional, enforced by audits, and requested by

 As mentioned before, PCI DSS has twelve main requirements for its components.
 There are many sub-requirements, but they fall under the three main guidelines: